needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 > [!NOTE]
 > You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).

-You must use Xcode 14 or later when compiling an iOS Player that includes this package.
+You must use Xcode 16.1 or newer when compiling an iOS app that includes this package.

 ## Known limitations